armakuni/fidelity-docker-workshop/exercise-3/README.md

 ## ENV Usage

-As we can see this should only be used for non-sensitive configuration values, token and such there are various other build time and run time methods.
+As we can see from using `docker inspect` or 3rd party layering tools, this technique of adding environment variables should only be used for non-sensitive configuration values like we have done throughout.
+Sensitive token data there are various other build time and run time methods we will touch on.

 ## Restricting usage of root

 It's important to think about security, by default all commands executed as the root user in a container, this has a potential risk for host privilege escalation to occur.

+The docker daemon runs as root by default, where a daemon runs on every host that needs to run containers.
+There are more advanced and involved ways to run docker in [rootless](https://docs.docker.com/engine/security/rootless/) mode, but incur feature limitations.

-> Note: some aspects are required to be run as root based on interaction with system level access/interaction e.g. system package manager for installation.
+> Note: some aspects inside a container required to be run as root based on interaction with system level access/interaction e.g. system package manager for installation.

+## Implementing non-root user to mitigate escalation

+TODO

 ## Build and Run